-A network of secondary photometric standard fields is set up allowing routine photometric standard observations every two hours.
-The fields are selected among the 2MASS touchstone fields (Figure 17) and UKIRT faint standard fields.
-Some of them have already been observed and calibrated by WFCAM at the UKIRT.
+A network of secondary photometric standard fields is set up allowing routine photometric standard observations every three-four hours.
+This typically amounts to 3 standards for each full night ofobservations.

+The standard fields are selected among the 2MASS touchstone fields (Figure 17) and UKIRT faint standard fields.
+Many of them have already been observed and calibrated by WFCAM at the UKIRT.
+Note that the UKIRT standards do have Y and Z band measurements.
+In the interest of time, we only observe them on detector No. 11.

 The secondary fields meet the following criteria:

-(1) cover the camera pawprint area;

-(2) span RA=0-24 hr, with an approximate spacing of 2 hrs

-(3) enable observations over a range of airmass, i.e. some fields pass close to the VISTA zenith, and others are available to the North (to allow for WFCAM cross-coverage) and South to optimize telescope azimuth slewing and to allow observations during strong wind from different directions;

-(4) contain \sim 100 stars per detector to allow characterizing the systematic position-dependent photometric effects (but avoiding crowding problems), with J≤18, and K_S ≤16 mag for short exposures;

-(5) encompass stars with broad ranges of colours to allow derivation of extinction colour terms and to facilitate transformations from/to other filter systems.
+- (1) cover the camera pawprint area; - (2) span RA=0-24hr, with an approximate spacing of 2hrs - (3) enable observations over a range of airmass, i.e. some fields pass close to the VISTA zenith, and others are available to the North (to allow for WFCAM cross-coverage) and South to optimize telescope azimuth slewing and to allow observations during strong wind from different directions; - (4) contain \sim 100 stars per detector to allow characterizing the systematic position-dependent photometric effects (but avoiding crowding problems), with $J \le$ 18, and $K_S \le$ 16 mag for short exposures; - (5) encompass stars with broad ranges of colours to allow derivation of extinction colour terms and to facilitate transformations from/to other filter systems.